State College Sacred Harp

 In the Sacred Harp tradition, singers arrange themselves in parts, facing inward in a hollow square formation, singing for each other and not an audience.
 The music is full of unusual and distinct harmonies, and is usually sung loudly and vigorously.
 Shape-note singing places more emphasis on group participation and less on individual musical ability.
 In recent years, it has experienced a resurgence of popularity across the country.

-Click below to watch a video on shape-note singing in the Pacific Northwest
+Click video below to learn about historic shape-note singing in the South

-You are invited to join us on the second and fourth Mondays of the month to participate in and experience this uniquely egalitarian and distinctly American musical tradition!
+You are invited to join us on the second and fourth Mondays of the month in a beautifully restored 19th century one-room schoolhouse to participate in this uniquely egalitarian and distinctly American musical tradition!

 For information on singings in other parts of the state, visit www.pennsylvaniasacredharp.com.